-- What makes the unit unique is easy to use a folding mechanism that locks the poles into a solid piece.
+- What makes the walking stick for old people unique is easy to use a folding mechanism that locks the poles into a solid piece.

-- Additionally, the easy to reach flip-lock makes height adjustment convenient.
+- Additionally, the easy to reach flip-lock in this Equipeak trekking pole makes height adjustment convenient.

 - These best walking canes for elderly person’s have everything from thoughtful rubber heads and soft adjustable lanyard to cork handle grip and EVA grip for comfortable use on any terrain.

 - The Equipeak Collapsible Folding Hiking Stick folds down to less than 15 inches, so they will easily fit into your backpack.